Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Local equilibrium dynamics

 \section{Local equilibrium dynamics}

-The previous considerations were mainly for Poisson measures $\pi_z$ which have as an activity parameter a constant function $z$.
+The considerations in Section~\ref{seqeq} were essentially for Poisson measures $\pi_z$ which have as activity parameter a constant function $z$.
 According to Lemma~\ref{LemRev} and Section \ref{SecDefKa}, such measures are reversible measures for the free Kawasaki process.
-As a first step towards other initial distributions, in this section we consider the so-called local equilibrium case, that are, Poisson measures with non constant activity parameter.
-In this case, if the activity $z$ is a slowly varying function, then in a small volume the Poisson measure effectively has a constant activity.
-This property justifies the chosen name for this section.

-\begin{remark} Although for bounded non-constant functions $z$ the process starting in $\pi_z$ can be constructed, cf.~Subsection~\ref{Subsection2.1}, one cannot expect that the expression given in (\ref{onebog}) can be extended to a semigroup either in the $L^1(\Gamma_a,\pi_{z})$ or in the $L^2(\Gamma_a,\pi_{z})$ sense.
+As a first step towards other initial distributions, in this section we consider the so-called local equilibrium case, that are, Poisson measures with a non constant activity parameter.
+In this case that the activity $z$ is a varying on a scale much larger than the scale of the range of the jump kernel $a$, then in a volume which is large in comparison to the range of $a$ but small in comparison of the scale variation of $z$, the Poisson measure effectively has a constant activity and is effectively reversible measure for the dynamics. \begin{remark} Although for bounded non-constant functions $z$ the process starting in $\pi_z$ can be constructed explicitly, cf.~Subsection~\ref{Subsection2.1}, one cannot expect that the expression given in (\ref{onebog}) can be extended to a semigroup either in the $L^1(\Gamma_a,\pi_{z})$ or in the $L^2(\Gamma_a,\pi_{z})$ sense.
 The existence of the semigroup in an $L^p$-sense can only be expected w.r.t.~an invariant measure.
-This can be seen from the following equality
+Indeed, this can be seen from the following equality

 and the fact that

 where the r.h.s.~is infinite if $(e^{tA})_{t\geq 0}$ is not a contraction semigroup (see Remark~\ref{remnoncons}). \end{remark}

 Let $z\geq 0$ be a bounded measurable function.
 According to (\ref{KF31}), for the one-dimensional distribution of the free Kawasaki process $(\mathbf{X}_t)_{t\geq 0}$ with initial distribution $\pi_{z}$ one finds